-The Outcome Based Education (OBE) project concerns the transition of the current minimum requirements model of the cardiology curriculum and training across to OBE which is more in line with other countries in the western world.
-It is one of the key initiatives of the RCPI's Strategic Plan 2021 - 2024 which aims to enhance the quality of Ireland's BST and HST training programmes to ensure they are aligned with international best practices and standards.
-This will involve a considerable change to both the structure of, and the assessments within the curriculum and as such requires input from multiple stakeholders to ensure that any changes are valid and robust.
+The Outcome Based Education (OBE) project concerns the transition of the minimum requirements model of the cardiology curriculum and training to OBE, which is more in line with other countries in the western world.
+It was one of the key initiatives of the RCPI's Strategic Plan 2021 - 2024 which aimed to enhance the quality of Ireland's BST and HST training programmes to ensure they are aligned with international best practices and standards.
+This involves a considerable change to both the structure of and the assessments within the curriculum, and as such, required input from multiple stakeholders to ensure that any changes are valid and robust.

-It was decided that a focussed workshop would take place involving both NSDs, current SpR representatives, and trainers from several training sites in order to ensure that multiple perspectives were captured, and discussion could take place.
+It was decided that a focused workshop would take place involving both NSDs, current SpR representatives, and trainers from several training sites in order to ensure that multiple perspectives were captured, and discussion could take place.
 This meeting took place in the RCPI in May 2023 and comprised several specific agenda items.